Vanguard review summary

 Vanguard's bond selection is low.

-Vanguard's bonds offer covers both government and corporate bonds.
+Vanguard's bond selection covers both government and corporate bonds.

 CBOE and other US options exchanges are covered, but Vanguard doesn't disclose which ones exactly.